geezyx/docker-collectd/README.md

 collectd
 =======================

 Custom collectd setup, for use with additional configuration service for elastic pollers.
+All of the environment variables below are required!

 Environment variables
 ---------------------